Two-stage Least Squares with Clustered Data under the Local Average Treatment Effect Framework: Simulation

 To facilitate illustration, we assume a constant treatment effect of $\tau = 0$ for all units.
 For each cluster $\otg$, we generate $(Z_i, D_i, Y_i)$ for $\ig$ as follows: \begini \item $U_i$ are \iid\ with $\pr(\uc) = 0.7$ and $\pr(\un) = 0.3$; \item $Z_i$ are independent $ \textup{Bernoulli}(e_g)$, where $e_g = 1/\{1 + \exp(-0.5 \alpha_g)\}$; \item $D_i = Z_i \cdot \ouc $; \item $\yi = \yio = \yiz = \ag + \epi$, where $\epi \simiid\mn(0, 1)$. \endi The definition of $e_g$ implies that clusters with larger $\alpha_g$ have higher IV probabilities, so the IV distributions are also heterogeneous across clusters.

-Figure~\ref{fig:t} shows the distributions of the $t$-statistic we proposed in \eqref{eq:t-stat} based on 1,000 independent replications for $\delta = 0, 1, 2$.
+Figure~\ref{fig:t} shows the distributions of the $t$-statistic we proposed in \eqref{eq:t-stat} based on 1,000 independent replications for $\delta = 0, 1, 2$, along with the average values of $\htls$ and $\htfe$ across the three cases.
 For the case $\delta = 0$, we additionally overlay the standard normal density on the histogram.
-The table below reports the average values of $\htls$ and $\htfe$ across the three cases.

 When $\delta = 0$, we have $\alpha_g = 0$ and $\eg = 0.5$ for all $g$, corresponding to homogeneous clusters.
-The resulting empirical distribution closely resembles the standard normal distribution, and 95.4\% of the $t$-statistics satisfy $|t| \leq 1.96$.
+The resulting empirical distribution closely resembles the standard normal distribution, and 95.4\% of the $t$-statistics satisfy $|t_\diff| \leq 1.96$.
 Both observations are coherent with the theoretical results in \thmjoint, supporting the validity of the test.
 In addition, the averages of $\htfe$ and $\htls$ are both close to the true value, $\tau = 0$, coherent with the theoretical results in \propclt.
 The cases $\delta = 1$ and $\delta = 2$ introduce heterogeneity between the first and last 50 clusters, thereby violating \assmim.
 When $\delta = 1$, the corresponding empirical distribution is centered around $4.93$, deviating substantially from the standard normal distribution.
-99.7\% of the $t$-statistics satisfy $|t| > 1.96$, illustrating the power of the test under violations of \assmim.
+99.7\% of the $t$-statistics satisfy $|t_\diff| > 1.96$, illustrating the power of the test under violations of \assmim.
 When $\delta = 2$, the corresponding empirical distribution is centered around 10.23, deviating even further from the standard normal distribution.
-100\% of the $t$-statistics satisfy $|t| > 1.96$, indicating increased power as the degree of heterogeneity increases.
+100\% of the $t$-statistics satisfy $|t_\diff| > 1.96$, indicating increased power as the degree of heterogeneity increases.
 In both cases, the average values of $\htfe$ are close to the true value, $\tau = 0$, whereas those of $\htls$ exhibit clear biases.